emmasax/json-formatter/README.md

-# JSONFormatter.js
+## JSONFormatter.js

 JSONFormatter takes JSON and renders it into an HTML list.

-## Prerequisites

-* jQuery
-* Valid string of JSON

-## Basic usage
+### Basic usage

+This library requires jQuery.

-The basic usage for JSONFormatter passing in the json:
+The basic usage for JSONFormatter is passing in the JSON and an empty options object:

     JSONFormatter.format(json, {});